tanjimin/unsupervised-video-dubbing/docs/README.md

 Project Advisor:  Prof. Kyunghyun Cho

 ## Introduction
-We tackle the problem of generative video dubbing by modi-fying a video of a person speaking in one language so thatthe person is perceived as speaking the same content in an-other language.
+We tackle the problem of generative video dubbing by modifying a video of a person speaking in one language so that the person is perceived as speaking the same content in another language.

 **The goal of the project is to transform a video of a person speaking in one language so that it looks like the person is speaking the same content in another language.**
-Given a video clip of a person reading a news article in language *S*, our model must produce a video clip of the same person reading the same news article however in language *T*.
+Given a video clip of a person reading a news article in language *S*, our model produces a video clip of the same person reading the same news article however in language *T*.

-Some of the benefit of solving this problem in the news cast area includes:
+In the media domain, a robust solution to this problem ensures:
 - Fast, real-time translation of video broadcast content
 - Detection of maliciously altered video content

 ## Video Processing Pipeline
-In this project, we propose a solution that is different from GANs to this generative problem.
-Notice that the core of this problem is to generate a series of mouth movements that is conditioned on the audio input and generating RGB pixels is not a crucial part of this task.
-Thus, we re-formulate this image generation problem to a regression problem by converting face RGB images to face landmark coordinates with the Dlib face recognition library.
-Then we only need to spend compuatation powers to generate mouth coordinates instead of pixel values.
-The abstraction from RGB pixels to coordinates simplifies the computation complexity by a large margin.
-Then the landmark to face process is out sourced to the Vid2Vid model from NVIDIA.
+Altough this task is gennerative in nature, we propose a novel solution that is different from traditional Generative Adversarial Networks (GANs).
+Notice that the core of this problem is to generate a series of mouth movements that is conditioned on the audio input -- generating RGB pixels is not a crucial part of this task.
+Thus, we re-formulate this image generation problem into a regression problem by converting RGB facial images to face landmark coordinates using the Dlib face recognition library.
+It becomes much more computatinally efficient to generate mouth coordinates than pixel values.
+The abstraction from RGB pixels to coordinates also simplifies the computational complexity by a large margin.
+The landmark-to-face generation process is outsourced to the Vid2Vid model from NVIDIA.
 Here we show a general pipeline for our solution.

 <div style="text-align: center;">
 <img src="assets/overall_structure.pdf" alt="Model structure" style="zoom:100%;" align="middle"/>